Arts & Culture

 Discover North Devon's Vibrant Arts Scene

-North Devon's breathtaking landscapes have long been a source of inspiration for artists, writers, and craftspeople.
-With a rich cultural heritage, the region is home to numerous galleries, markets, and festivals that celebrate local talent.
-Whether you're drawn to contemporary sculptures, traditional crafts, or literary history, North Devon offers a thriving arts and culture scene waiting to be explored.
+North Devon's breathtaking landscapes have long inspired artists, writers and craftspeople alike.
+With a rich cultural heritage, the region is home to a wealth of galleries, markets and festivals that celebrate local talent.
+Whether you are drawn to contemporary sculpture, traditional crafts or literary history, North Devon's thriving arts and culture scene is well worth exploring.

 A Must-See Landmark in Ilfracombe

-One of North Devon’s most famous art attractions is Verity, a striking sculpture by renowned artist Damien Hirst.
-Standing at 20 meters tall, this stainless steel and bronze statue commands attention at the entrance of Ilfracombe Harbour, overlooking the Bristol Channel.
+One of North Devon's most celebrated art attractions is Verity, a striking sculpture by world-renowned artist Damien Hirst.
+Standing at 20 metres tall, this stainless steel and bronze statue makes a bold statement at the entrance to Ilfracombe Harbour, overlooking the Bristol Channel.

-Installed in 2012, Verity is on loan to Ilfracombe for 20 years, making it a long-standing cultural landmark.
-The sculpture represents truth and justice, depicted as a pregnant woman holding a sword and the scales of justice while standing on law books.
-A visit to Ilfracombe isn’t complete without witnessing this bold piece of modern art.
+Installed in 2012, Verity is on loan to Ilfracombe for 20 years, cementing its place as one of the region's most enduring cultural landmarks.
+The sculpture represents truth and justice, depicting a pregnant woman holding a sword and the scales of justice, standing atop a pile of law books.
+No visit to Ilfracombe is complete without seeing this powerful piece of modern art up close.

 Explore North Devon's Thriving Art Scene